Think 5: Back to School Asthma and Food Allergy Tips

 - Check in with your healthcare provider.

 Late summer or early September is the best time to visit your doctor to be sure your child’s care is on track.
-Talk about concerns you may have and include your child in the discussion about food allergy management.
-The goal is to encourage children to self-manage – at an age-appropriate level – and learn when and how to get help if an exposure occurs.
+Talk about concerns you may have and include your child in the discussion about asthma and food allergy management.
+The goal is to encourage children to self-manage – at an age-appropriate level – and learn when and how to get help if there’s an asthma flare or food allergy exposure.

 - Complete medical forms and have medications ready.

 What healthcare forms does the school need from you?
-Some may require medication orders and a doctor-signed form of your child’s allergy diagnosis to provide food substitutions in the cafeteria.
+Some may require medication orders and a doctor-signed form of your child’s diagnosis.
+This is particularly important for food allergies so that the school can provide food substitutions in the cafeteria.

-When you take your epinephrine auto-injector prescription to the pharmacist, ask about co-pay programs for discounts.
+When you take your asthma inhaler or epinephrine auto-injector prescription to the pharmacist, ask about programs for discounts.
 Explain the prescription is for back to school and ask for an expiration date as far in the future as possible.

 - Meet with your school nurse.